arufak/CS506_Final_Project/README.md

 - **Ensemble Approach**: The ensemble method, combining outputs from all three models, provides robust recommendations that align well with each weather condition.
   - **Result**: This blended approach ensures high-quality recommendations by leveraging the strengths of each individual model.

+## Model Updates

+### K-Means Clustering
+- **Initial Attempt**: Training on all ~300 features resulted in imbalanced clusters and overlapping weather types.
+- **Current Approach**:
+  - Reduced features to the top 50 based on frequency and relevance to weather and genre.
+  - Simplified weather categories to six: Sunny, Cloudy, Rainy, Thunderstorm, Snow, Mist.
+  - Dropped sparse weather types (e.g., Scattered Clouds, Mist) for separate modeling.
+- **Outcome**: Clusters now align more closely with genre preferences for each weather type, as supported by survey feedback.

+### Collaborative Filtering
+- **Technique**: Nearest Neighbors with cosine similarity.
+- **Process**:
+  - Representative movies selected for each weather type based on genre relevance.
+  - Model recommends movies similar to the representative movie for a given weather condition.
+- **Outcome**: Recommendations align well with mood-based weather associations (e.g., comedies for sunny days, dramas for rainy days).

+### Matrix Factorization (NMF)
+- **Purpose**: To uncover latent patterns in movie genres and weather associations.
+- **Method**:
+  - Applied NMF to the genre matrix, extracting 10 latent components.
+  - Components map to weather-related attributes (e.g., adventure for sunny, thrillers for stormy).
+- **Outcome**: Provides additional insights into genre-weather relationships, complementing other models.

+### Ensemble Recommendation
+- **Strategy**: Combine outputs from all models to ensure robust and accurate recommendations.
+- **Aggregation**: Movies appearing in multiple model outputs receive higher priority.
+- **Outcome**: Generates high-quality recommendations tailored to specific weather conditions.

 ## Test Plan
 We plan to split our dataset into training (80%) and test (20%) sets.
 This approach will allow us to test the recommendation system's performance on unseen data and tune the model based on the results.
 The model will be evaluated using accuracy metrics and user feedback (if applicable) on movie recommendations for varying weather conditions.